CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/13. hyprland/instructions.md

 # Preface
-This is an opinionated install, but clean of garbage configs that you'd have to hunt down, you can either skip KDE and come here (in which case, you're on your own), or proceed after picking KDE during the installation.
-Note that I use a different launcher to what Noctalia provides, if you want it however, take a look at its wiki.
+This is an opinionated install, but clean of garbage configs that you'd have to hunt down as I list every manually modified directory, you can either skip KDE and come here (in which case, you're on your own), or proceed after picking KDE during the installation.
+Note that I use a different launcher and clipboard manager (`sherlock` and `clipse`) to what Noctalia provides, but provide both, thus if you want to use the builtin ones then take a look at its wiki and omit these three packages.

 # Directories modified manually (for easy cleanup)
 `~/.config/hypr/*`\